 From time to time, the fair value of assets associated with individual, donor-restricted endowment funds may fall below historical dollar value (the aggregate value of all contributions to an endowment fund at the time they were made).
 These deficiencies result from unfavorable market fluctuations, continued appropriations for certain programs that were deemed prudent by the Board of Trustees and administrative fees.
-The total amount of deficiencies of this nature as of June 30, 2023 and 2022 was \$387,313 and \$829,390, respectively and is classified as part of unrestricted net position in the accompanying Statements of Net Position.
-There was no recovery of previous losses for the years ended June 30, 2023 and 2022, respectively.
+The total amount of deficiencies of this nature as of June 30, 2024 and 2023 was \$2,251 and \$387,313, respectively and is classified as part of unrestricted net position in the accompanying Statements of Net Position.
+The recovery of previous losses was \$385,062 and \$0 for the years ended June 30, 2024 and 2023, respectively.
 Future gains will be used to restore these deficiencies in unrestricted net position before any net appreciation above historical cost value of such funds increase restricted expendable net position.
 Under current State of Florida law, there is no legal obligation to restore these deficiencies.